unKNOWN-G/Projects/Google-bot/README.txt

 	1            16-03-2021             Created a Requirements file, Wrote basic script that i had an idea on 2            17-03-2021             Added code to get the top search results links from google(Its recognising many unwated histories and websites not only the top search results)
-	3	         19-03-2021		        Added proper code to get correct google search results
+	3	         19-03-2021		        Added proper code to get correct google search results 4            19-03-2021             Modified the code in a Function call format

 Advancements that should be made ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯